 If you’re looking to get your adrenaline fix while getting some exercise, then rock climbing could just well be the sport for you.
 With a little bit of preparation and some expert advice, you’ll be scaling those rocks like a pro.
 And what better place to climb to new heights than in one of the world’s most exciting capital cities?
-Here are the 9 best places for rock climbing in London to go and test your mettle.
+Here are ten of the best places for rock climbing in London to go and test your mettle.
 So strap on your harness and get ready to scale some walls.
-Your next adventure is calling.
-Go conquer the world one wall at a time.
+Your next adventure is calling so go and conquer the world one wall at a time!

 1. The Arch Climbing Wall